 Unfortunately for Kansas, there horse racing industry was shuttered several years ago as a lack of interest and inability to expand to racinos hurt the bottomline.
 However, there are some horse racing sites accepting bets in Kansas.
 For example, Amwager.
 Sign up and get a deposit bonus up to $100.

-Legal Horse Betting Sites in Kansas
+Kansas Horse Racing Betting Sites

 Wagering on horse races still exists in Kansas but it is only online.
 Sites such as AmWager, BetAmerica, DRFBets, KeenelandSelect, Paribet.com, TwinSpires, and Xpressbet are available in the state.
 All accept wagers on any track from around the world.